 Rickie Weeks has established himself as a baseball player and he is unlikely to ever change.
 His walk and strikeout totals will be high, he'll have EXTREME cold streaks and homer-happy hot streaks, he'll play average defense and maybe he'll run a little (if he's healthy.)
 Oh yeah that's another thing he does: get injured.
 He's 30 years old and this is his ninth season as the Brewers starting second baseman, he's not going to change.
 We've done this before.
 He is what he is.
 Expecting a better Rickie Weeks is like expecting a strong female role model to emerge on Teen Mom 2.
 It's not happening.

 But what if you, like, don't want to be sophisticated and nuanced?
 What if you like music from the radio and beer and you like your baseball simple?
 Me watch baseball.
 Homerun good.
 Strikeout bad.
 Me like runs.
 What then?
-Continue reading »
+Read the rest of this entry »

 Let's start this off properly: Yuniesky Betancourt is the worst shortstop in Brewers history.
 That might not necessarily be true, but it feels true.
 In 2011, his last full season as the Brewers shortstop, he was the worst everyday shortstop in the league.
 Or at the very least in the bottom five.
 Even when he did good things, he always followed them up with boneheaded plays, errors and stupid pop-ups.
 He was the worst.
 People called him names, people called into radio shows screaming for his replacement and nobody was a fan of him.
 Nobody. @atmeiller calls him Voldemort and it makes sense because when he was playing shortstop he removed all the light from the world and each one of his swings spread a flurry of Death Eaters throughout Miller Park.
 He wasn't good at baseball and we were all glad to see him go.

 When the Brewers brought back Yuni B, it was like seeing your ex-girlfriend walk back through your door.
 Only instead of the moderately attractive girl you remember she was sporting a neck tattoo that read "SLUT" and a Nickelback t-shirt that barely hid her pregnant belly.
 And the baby is yours.
 The Brewers re-signing Betancourt felt somewhat like the worst thing ever, but it wasn't.
 Why?
-Continue reading »
+Read the rest of this entry »

 This year's Pants Party is going to be the absolute best.
 For those of you who don't follow us on social media, we are doing the Pants Party 3 funding entirely through IndieGoGo.
 What does this mean?
 It means we have multiple reward levels designed to allow us to hold the biggest Pants Party yet.
 You want your name on your shirt?
 We can do that.
 You want a set a bags to go along with your tickets?
 We got that.
 You want to go to Saturday's game?
 We got you.
 You want your own booze?
 We got that too.
 Unless you want a blownado, we probably got you covered.